Investor brief · Confidential · 2026

 Bootstrap until the flywheel proves itself.

-Now — Year 1 Bootstrap No raise Trigger: Colonial live and paying.
+Now — Year 1 Bootstrap No raise Trigger: Design partner live and paying.
 First external customer signed.
 Build the correction dataset.
 Prove repeatability beyond relationship sales.

 Year 1–2 Pre-Seed $500K–1.5M · $5–8M cap Trigger: 5–10 paying customers across 2+ verticals.
 Accuracy chart decision 1 → 50.
 First hire.
 Sales motion.
 Second vertical fully ramped.